mongodb/specifications/source/crud/tests/README.rst

     - ``name``: The name of the operation as defined in the specification.
 The name `db-aggregate` refers to database-level aggregation.

+    - ``object``: The name of the object to perform the operation on.
+Can be "database" or "collection".
+Defaults to "collection" if undefined.

     - ``database_name`` (optional): The name of the database against which to execute the operation.